THE SHORT VERDICT:

 FINAL GRADE: A

-Just like I couldn’t find a good HD trailer for this show, I couldn’t find any good HD MVs either.
+I couldn’t find a good HD trailer for this show, and I couldn’t find any good HD MVs either.
 But!
 I did find that MBCClassic’s got a nice number of clips from the show.
 So here are a couple of my favorites, from the ones available.

 Making of a fake boyfriend